 More information about LMFTs and what they do can be found on our LMFT career guide.

-The Kentucky Education Professional Standards Board offers a certificate in school counseling.
-Applications can be submitted through the online portal or by paper application.
-The first step is to complete a master’s degree in school counseling.
-The Board provides a list of educator preparation programs, although not all schools on this list may have a school counseling program.
+The Kentucky Education Professional Standards Board (EPSB) issues five-year Provisional and Standard Certificates for School Counselor, Primary-Grade 12.
+The first step is to complete an approved master’s degree in school counseling.
+The Board provides a list of approved educator preparation programs, although not all schools on this list have a school counseling program.
 In Kentucky, school counselors work with students from primary school to twelfth grade to assist with social, developmental, and academic achievement using age-appropriate counseling theories and interventions.
 Earning a standard certificate in school counseling requires you to complete these steps after earning your master’s degree:

-- Register for a provisional certificate as a school counselor and submit a background check.
+- online portalApply for a Provisional Certificate for School Counselor and submit a background check.

 - Complete three to six additional credits of graduate-level study in counseling or school counseling.